aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

 You can take the following precautions in order to avoid such edge cases:

   * PK: no precautions needed
   * UUID: no precautions needed for full UUIDs.
-Partial UUIDs should include at least one non-numeric character or dash.
+Partial UUIDs should include at least one non-numeric character or dash
   * Label: add an exclamation mark ``!`` at the end of the identifier in order to force interpretation as a label